Company setup

 • Banking compatibility shapes what activities are viable.
 This is decided during the diagnostic before agreement, not after the licence is issued.

-• The activity description shapes freezone choice and licence design.
-Activities that are bank-compatible at IFZA may not be bank-compatible at other freezones, and vice versa.
+• The activity description shapes free zone choice and licence design.
+Activities a bank is comfortable with from an IFZA company it may question from another free zone, and vice versa.

 • The trade licence has to be issued before residency steps can start.
 No entry permit without a live licence.

 • The Emirates ID gates two later steps.
-The bank’s in-person signing meeting needs the physical card; the FTA corporate-tax registration step needs the founder’s Emirates ID.
+The bank's in-person signing meeting needs the physical card; the FTA corporate-tax registration step needs the owner's Emirates ID.

 • The bank account being live gates operational onboarding.
 Credentials, first login, debit card — all flow from the activation, not from the approval date.